GothenburgBitFactory/ti.net/content/docs/api.md

 ~/.timewarrior/extensions/my_report.py
 ```

-can be run using all of the following commands, depending on the uniqueness of the name:
+can be run using one of the following command lines, depending on the uniqueness of the name:

 ```
 $ timew report my_report.py